torreytooj/conspecmaterials/wp-content/plugins/call-now-button/readme.txt

 Yes!
 You can easily change the color of the button and make it sit in the left or right corner.
 Or spread it out over the full bottom of the phone screen.

+= I only want to show the button on a few pages.
+Is that possible?

+Yes, you can now enter the IDs of posts and pages you wish to include or exclude.

 = I need way more flexibility!
 Isn't there a PRO version that I can use? =

 Yes, this is coming soon.
 We're currently looking for testers so if you want to give it a try already, please sign up at callnowbutton.com